 #4 – GnuCash (Financial Planning App)

-Many bank websites also provide mobile applications wherein you can enter your data pertaining to your accounts, loans, investments, insurance et al. They help you keep a track on your income and expenses and also provide information about their new products from time to time.
+Many bank websites also provide mobile applications wherein you can enter your data pertaining to your accounts, loans, investments, insurance, et al. They help you keep track of your income and expenses and also provide information about their new products from time to time.

 Top Wealth Management App